Hedi-Ayari/Hedi-Ayari/README.md

 <h2 align="left">Hi 👋!
-My name is AYARI Hedi and I'm a Full Stack Developper, from Tunisia nothing facny</h2>
+My name is AYARI Hedi and I'm a Full Stack Developper, from Tunisia Resident in romania nothing facny</h2>